yelircaasi/nix-config/notes/F_technology/F_B_computer_science/config/software-lists/browsing-networking-webapps.md

 * (->)
 * ( ) [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - [A list of useful payloads and bypass for Web Application Security and Pentest/CTF](https://github.com/swisskyrepo/PayloadsAllTheThings)
-* (4) [TRASA](https://trasa.io/)**: Zero trust access to Web, SSH, RDP, and Database services.
+* (4) [TRASA](https://trasa.io/): Zero trust access to Web, SSH, RDP, and Database services
 * (2) [Tor](https://www.torproject.org/) - Tor is free software and an open network that helps you defend against traffic analysis, a form of network surveillance that threatens personal freedom and privacy.

 ##### Firewalls

 * (PG)
 * ( ) [FireHOL](https://firehol.org/) - Linux firewall (`iptables`) manager for humans.
-* (PG)[firewalld -](https://github.com/firewalld/firewalld) - Firewalld provides a dynamically managed firewall with support for network or firewall zones to define the trust level of network connections or interfaces.
+* (PG)[firewalld](https://github.com/firewalld/firewalld) - Firewalld provides a dynamically managed firewall with support for network or firewall zones to define the trust level of network connections or interfaces.
 * (PG)
 * ( ) [GuFW](https://gufw.org/) - One of the easiest firewalls in the world of Linux.
-* (PG)[opensnitch -](https://github.com/evilsocket/opensnitch) - OpenSnitch is a GNU/Linux interactive application firewall inspired by Little Snitch.
+* (PG)[opensnitch](https://github.com/evilsocket/opensnitch) - OpenSnitch is a GNU/Linux interactive application firewall inspired by Little Snitch.
 * (PG)
 * ( ) [Portmaster](https://safing.io/) - Portmaster is a free and open-source application firewall that does the heavy lifting for you.
 Restore privacy and take back control over all your computer’s network activity.